Complications

 Imaging (plain chest x-ray, abdominal x-ray, or computed tomography scan) may reveal free air in the peritoneum or retroperitoneum, and may be diagnostic.

 Sepsis can progress rapidly to multi-organ failure and shock, and is often fatal.
-Survival is dependent on early recognition and immediate intervention with empiric broad-spectrum antibiotic therapy, which should be administered within 1 hour of recognition of suspected sepsis.
+Survival is dependent on early recognition and immediate intervention with empirical broad-spectrum antibiotic therapy, which should be administered within 1 hour of recognition of suspected sepsis.
 Urgent surgical evaluation is warranted.

 Increased incidence with extensive, circumferential excision.
-Severe longstanding stenosis is rare.
+Severe long-standing stenosis is rare.

 Meticulous attention to technical details, including preservation of skin bridges in between excised pedicles, should prevent occurrence of stenosis.